Will former UW men’s basketball stars Jaden McDaniels and Isaiah Stewart be selected in the first round of Wednesday’s NBA draft?

 Statistically, Stewart lived up to the hype while ranking seventh in the Pac-12 in scoring (17.0), third in rebounds (8.8), blocks (2.1) and field goal percentage (57%).

 In hindsight, Hopkins regrets not encouraging Stewart to shoot more perimeter shots.
-He converted just 5 of 20 three-pointers, which has been a source of concern for NBA scouts.
+He converted a mere 5 of 20 three-pointers, which has been a source of concern for NBA scouts.

 “He’s so good in the interior that you’re going against the percentages, but I would probably let him do that,” Hopkins said.
 “I would have trusted that more because he has that ability.
 He just got pounded every day.
 It was like people were trying to chop down a tree.

-“He had 2-3 guys on his back trying to stop him. … That’s not going to be the case in the NBA.”
+“He had two, three guys on his back trying to stop him. … That’s not going to be the case in the NBA.”

-Hopkins likens Stewart to Los Angeles Clippers forward Montrezl Harrell while noting “His relentless passion, his learn ability and his coach ability.
+Hopkins likens Stewart to Los Angeles Clippers forward Montrezl Harrell while noting “his relentless passion, his learnability and his coachability.
 All of those things translate into winning.”

-The UW coach also has a comparison for McDaniels, who showcased a versatile skillset while averaging 13.0 points, 5.8 rebounds, 2.1 assists, 1.4 blocks and 0.8 steals.
+The UW coach also has a comparison for McDaniels, who showcased a versatile skill set while averaging 13.0 points, 5.8 rebounds, 2.1 assists, 1.4 blocks and 0.8 steals.

-“Everybody was saying Kevin Durant, but he reminds me of Scottie Pippen when was at 19 years old,” Hopkins said.
+“Everybody was saying Kevin Durant, but he reminds me of Scottie Pippen when he was at 19 years old,” Hopkins said.
 “He’s got great passing ability.
 He’s got great vision.
 He shoots the ball better. … And he can defend at that size.”

 There’s a lot to like about McDaniels, but the mercurial 20-year-old also led the Pac-12 with 103 personal fouls, eight disqualifications, five technical fouls and was second with 100 turnovers.

-And he was benched in 8 of the final 10 games.
+And he was benched in eight of the final 10 games.

 Hopkins praised McDaniels’ toughness for a speedy return after suffering a high ankle sprain that occurred Jan.
 11 at California while noting his maturation as the season progressed.

-“Near the end of the year, when he got it, he did a unbelievable job of adapting and growing,” Hopkins said.
+“Near the end of the year, when he got it, he did an unbelievable job of adapting and growing,” Hopkins said.
 “That’s the thing about young kids.

 “He’s a high-level competitor.
 He’s got immense talent.
 He’s got an amazing mom and dad.
 And the sky is the limit.
 Kids grow up.
 Kids mature.
 You make mistakes at 18 or 19.
 I know we had so many great days with him and I know his best days are ahead.
 I think he’s going to be a really successful NBA player.”